Table of contents

 6. Omnichannel shopping options are key.

 Whether they’re making a purchase online, in-store, or on social channels, omnichannel retail options are necessary for reaching Gen Z. It’s essential for businesses and brands to be present where Gen Z is shopping and to offer them options when they get there — whether that means keeping up with trends or offering new payment options.

 More than half of Gen Z shoppers have used voice shopping on platforms like Alexa, Siri, or Google Assistant in the last 12 months, and one in five Gen Z shoppers have abandoned a purchase because a business didn’t offer their preferred payment method — which for many Gen Z consumers is buy now, pay later.

 7. Reviews, incentives, and return policies drive their purchasing decisions.

-Gen Z are motivated by environmentally-minded and socially-responsible brands, and won’t hesitate to abandon a purchase that is too expensive, too slow, or too difficult at checkout.
+Gen Z is motivated by environmentally-minded and socially-responsible brands, and won’t hesitate to abandon a purchase that is too expensive, too slow, or too difficult at checkout.
 But like generations before them, they too care about sales, reviews, and ease of purchasing and returning, and they’re often loyal to brands that meet these criteria.

-The top reasons that Gen Z shoppers abandoned a purchase in the last 12 months were due to delivery being too slow or expensive, no discount or sale being offered, a lack of product reviews, or poor return options.
+Top reasons that Gen Z shoppers abandoned a purchase in the last 12 months were due to delivery being too slow or expensive, no discount or sale being offered, a lack of product reviews, or poor return options.

 What keeps Gen Z loyal to a brand?
-Shoppers said offering good discounts and sales, allowing online purchases to be returned in-store, and offering both online and offline stores keeps them coming back.
+Shoppers said offering good discounts and sales, allowing online purchases to be returned in store, and offering both online and offline stores keeps them coming back.